flexibeast/ebuku/README.md

 ### Completion

-The `ebuku-gather-bookmarks` function can be used to generate a list of the bookmarks in the buku database, which can then be utilised by completion frameworks such as Ivy or Helm.
-The list is cached in the `ebuku-bookmarks` variable; the cache can be updated via the `ebuku-update-cache` function.
+Ebuku provides two cache variables for use by completion frameworks (e.g. Ivy or Helm): `ebuku-bookmarks` and `ebuku-tags`, which can be populated via the `ebuku-update-bookmarks-cache` and `ebuku-update-tags-cache` functions, respectively.

 ## Customisation